nodejs/node/deps/npm/doc/files/package.json.md

 ## peerDependencies

-In some cases, you want to express the compatibility of your package with an host tool or library, while not necessarily doing a `require` of this host.
+In some cases, you want to express the compatibility of your package with a host tool or library, while not necessarily doing a `require` of this host.
 This is usually referred to as a *plugin*.
 Notably, your module may be exposing a specific interface, expected and specified by the host documentation.